Method 1: Using PowerShell

 Step 4: Select Windows Components.

-Step 7: In the new window, select the Disabled option.
-Finally, click on Apply and then OK.
+Step 7: In the new window, select Disabled.
+Finally, click on Apply > OK.

 There you go.
 Now, all you need to do is restart Windows.
-And once it boots back up, Xbox Game Bar would have been disabled.
-If you have further queries, check out the FAQ section below.
+Once it boots back up, the Xbox Game Bar will be disabled.

 FAQs on Disabling Xbox Game Bar on Windows 11

-Yes, disabling the Xbox Game Bar on Windows 11 can improve FPS (frames per second) while gaming, as the overlay takes up system resources and may impact performance.
+Yes, disabling the Xbox Game Bar on Windows 11 can improve FPS (frames per second) while gaming.
+The overlay takes up system resources and may impact performance.
 By disabling it, you can free up some resources and see an improvement.

 Enabling the Xbox Game Bar on Windows 11 may consume some system resources, including CPU and RAM, potentially slowing down your PC.
 However, the intensity of the impact will depend on your system hardware specifications and the games you play.